Last week we announced our second beta in our newsletter.

 In this post we will show you how to get a memory dump of your running Android application, convert it to a standard format supported by the conventional tools and open it with Eclipse MAT (Memory Analyzer Tool) to detect memory leaks.

-The memory dump is going to be generated on the /data/misc directory so the first step is modifying its permissions to make sure it is writable.
+/data/misc directory so the first step is modifying its permissions to make sure it is writable.

 adb shell